 I’ve come to love September almost as much as May.
 It’s a month of gentle transition, bidding farewell to summer and ushering in autumn.
 September is soft, rich and characterful, like a fine wine or well-crafted cheese.
 Gardens become mellow, velvety and overblown; slightly frayed around the edges but still glorious.
+Heavy dew gives the appearance that diamond-laced nets have been thrown over lawns and hedges, spiders' webs glittering in the morning light.

 September at a Glance